vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/start-seconds.png)

    This still isn’t perfect, because we cannot see the starting line.
-We have no context of the track (starting line, marks, et cetera).
+We have no context of the race course (starting line, marks, et cetera).

-   Our next task will be to bring in that geographical information of the track (starting line, marks, et cetera).
+   Our next task will be to bring in the geographical elements for starting line, marks, et cetera.
 First Save, the project.

    ![pic2](images/save-project3.png)